grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/browsercontext/newpage.md

 ---
 title: 'newPage()'
-excerpt: 'Creates a new page inside this BrowserContext.'
+description: 'Creates a new page inside this BrowserContext.'
 ---

 # newPage()